jesshansson/final-project/README.md

 We created a website where people with an interest in culture and/or nature, can discover new places in Stockholm which are a bit unknown.
 We have listed a selection of different landmarks, and all registered users can connect with others who wants to visit the same location.
 That way - you can both explore new areas in Stockholm, and meet new friends who share the same interests as you.

-This is the final project of our education,
+This is the final project of our education, Technigo Web Development Boot Camp.

 ## Tech used